David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 ### Single Stash Docker Installation
 **Note:** This section is for users who have a single instance of Stash Docker installed, and do NOT have Stash installed on the host machine.
 - FileMonitor requires watchdog module in order to work.
 Although the watchdog module loads and runs on Docker, it fails to function because Docker fails to report file changes.
 - FileMonitor can work with Docker Stash setup if it's executed externally on the host OS.
-Start FileMonitor on the command line and pass the Stash URL and docker YML file. (**--url** and **--docker**)
+To do this, start FileMonitor on the command line and pass the Stash URL and docker YML file. (**--url** and **--docker**)
 - Example1:
 ```
 python filemonitor.py --url http://localhost:9999 --docker "C:\Users\MyUser\AppData\Local\Docker\wsl\Stash27.2\docker-compose.yml"